swathireddym/car/README.md

-The provided code implements a car park management system that allows users to park cars, remove cars, display parked cars, and save/load car park data.
+The code implements a car park management system that allows users to park cars, remove cars, display parked cars, and save/load car park data.
 It utilizes a linked list to store car information and provides functions for various operations such as calculating parking time and fees.
 Additionally, it includes a header file that encapsulates the functionality of the system for use in other source files.